-Note that Windows would automatically delete the windows.old folder after 10 days after upgrading to Windows 10.
+Note that Windows would automatically delete the windows.old folder 10 days after upgrading to Windows 10 or 11.
 It would help if you got the Product keys well in advance from the Windows.old directory.

 I hope the above tools helped you retrieve your Windows product keys from the hard drive of your unbootable Windows installation.